What does being DeafBlind mean?

 They provide support to the deafblind community enabling them to live as independently as possible.

-Sense also strongly feel that arts can play a significant part in the lives of the deafblind community; believing that art can contribute to their well-being.
+The charity also strongly feels that arts can play a significant part in the lives of the deafblind community; believing that art can contribute to their well-being.

 Sense also offer training sessions for professionals who want to get involved in their schemes, conducting special conferences and seminars.